soundofives/worldbuilding/settings/15k/15k/Personalities/PCs/Muck.md

 **They fell out with Mordenkainen in a bad way, leaving on bad terms.** They traveled to the Abyss via borrowed magic, (through the Infinite Dark using the Tome of Zyx they had, now only the Demonomicon has the secret of passing through the Infinite Dark--) to the realm of Fraz Urb'luu, to attempt to bind him. **They lost.
 Yrah and Muck both had their hearts ripped out and were claimed by Fraz as slaves.** After that, Yrah and Muck served Fraz as slaves until Fraz was summoned to the Prime Material by Zagyg and Tasha and bound. **Demogorgon, Orcus, and Grazzt came and tore Hollow's Heart apart, taking Yrah and Muck with them.**
 Muck went to Orcus, **who was recently killed, becoming Tenebrous**.
 In this weakened and dormant state, Tenebrous sent Muck to a servant

+Draft 3:
+*Bolded statements have been written into Memories* **Muck grew up in a village outside Sinisa**, a poor farmer immersed in the natural world.
+He always had a knack with animals. **In his adolescence, Muck came to the Last and First City to find his fortune**. **He met a young Yrah, and they became quick friends.
+Through Yrah, Muck joined the Citadel of Eight, long before its members grew powerful and famous**.
+Through one of their adventures, they recovered the Tome of Zyx. **Using it, they discovered a plot by Orcus to invade the Prime Material and start a new Blood War.** **They were bent on stopping this plan.
+Mordenkainen was not of the same mind.**
+**They fell out with Mordenkainen in a bad way, leaving on bad terms.** They traveled to the Abyss via borrowed magic, (through the Infinite Dark using the Tome of Zyx they had, now only the Demonomicon has the secret of passing through the Infinite Dark--), unknowingly to the realm of Fraz Urb'luu. **Yrah and Muck both had their hearts ripped out and were claimed by Fraz as slaves.** After that, Yrah and Muck served Fraz as slaves until Fraz was summoned to the Prime Material by Zagyg and Tasha and bound.

+Before the sack of Hollow's Heart, Muck was sent away by Fraz to act as a pawn on the Material Plane.
+Notable things he did:
+Stardale
+Carnival d'Morai (sister entrance to Prismeer) (Prismeer's entrance is in Shadowfell now!)
+	Muck did lots of work investigating Demon Lords
+Set up Rilan and his consort as head of the Thieves Guild Dealing with the Emperor himself!

+His heart is controlled by Rilan (a vampire) and his rakshasa consort, who are servants of Fraz.

 #### Entry rolls

 1. Yrah introduces you to Mordenkainen, and you join the Citadel of Eight.